bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-install.md

 You can contribute to the localization of the HTML5 client.
 The method is the same as in the Flash client - by using Transifex.
 For more information, please visit [the localization page](/dev/localization.html).
 The Transifex project is titled "BigBlueButton HTML5".

+## Customization

+The HTML5 client can be customized in several ways

+### Modify the existing configuration

+You can find the configurations file for the HTML5 packaged client in `/usr/share/meteor/bundle/programs/server/assets/app/config/settings-production.json`.
+If you modify the file you will need to restart the server side component before your changes are applied: `sudo systemctl restart bbb-html5`

+Fox example, this is the file where you specify the Google Chrome extension key for screensharing as described in [the documentation for creating Screenshare Extension](https://github.com/bigbluebutton/screenshare-chrome-extension#to-configure-your-html5-client)

+### Pass in meta parameters

+The HTML5 client functionality and looks can be modified by passing meta parameters when creating the BigBlueButton meeting.
+The currently supported meta parameters are as follows:

+`html5autoswaplayout`: `true` -- loads the client with presentation and webcam areas swapped

+`html5autosharewebcam`: `true` -- requests access for webcam and initiates its sharing as soon as the client is finished loading

+`html5hidepresentation`: `true` -- hides the presentation area so that webcams display take over the focus of the whole view

 ## Join the Community

 If you have any questions or feedback, join [the BigBlueButton community](https://bigbluebutton.org/support/community/) and post to the [bigbluebutton-dev](https://groups.google.com/forum/#!forum/bigbluebutton-dev) mailing list.